andrewssobral/Heuristic-Optimization-in-Python/ReadMe.md

 # 📃Current packages
 1. geneticalgorithm: A package to apply the genetic algorithm
 2. pyswarms: A package to apply the particle swarm optimization algorithm

+# ❓How to use algorithms?

+Algorithms are being designed in an standalone format, even not requiring special packages, with only `numpy`.
+Therefore, using them can be easily done by refering to the commented parts.
+To visualize the results of heuristic optimization algorithms, just add `visualize.py` code to the end of them.

+# ❓How to use packages?

+To use the packages, first you need to install them.
+For installation, just run the `_install.py` code before using any.

+# ⚡Support

+This repository will be more and more complete over time.

+Hence, it is kindly requested to support this work by giving a ⭐ to the repository to make it available for a broad range of audiences who are interested in using heuristic optimization techniques in the Python programming language.